Communication

 Graduate studies

-An undergraduate degree in communication and media studies provides a strong foundation for graduate studies.
-Some SNC graduates pursue advanced education in marketing, sports journalism, arts management, counseling psychology, education, international affairs and organizational leadership.
+An undergraduate degree in communication provides a strong foundation for graduate studies.
+Some SNC graduates pursue advanced education in marketing, arts management, counseling psychology, education, international affairs and organizational leadership.
 They’ve attended a number of highly regarded institutions, including:

 • Loyola University Chicago